Prominent Rock, aka Medicine Rock, at top right, in "The Gene Autry Show"

 I want to get back to the Iverson Ranch and show a couple more color shots from "Autry."
 I've had a hard time finding good prints of the series, so I hope readers will forgive the lower quality of some of these screen shots.

 Upper Iverson Movie Ranch in modern times — Smiling Lion, bottom left

 Smiling Lion can still be found on the former Upper Iverson, but because of the terrain and the homes that have been built in the area, it's hard to duplicate the angle seen in the "Autry" episode.
 Above is a recent shot of Smiling Lion from about as close as I could get to the same angle.

-Here's a screen shot from the same episode showing a cliff area along the South Rim.
+Another screen shot from the "Stage to San Dimas" episode shows a cliff area along the South Rim.
 I call this the T-Cliff because of the distinguishing capital "T" that seems to be carved into it (along with sort of a cross to its right, creating a square or a tic-tac-toe board).
-The markings could be interpreted any number of ways, but T-Cliff works for me as a way of identifying it.
-This cliff is also sometimes known as simply "The Cliff" among Iverson historians.